Horndale County Infant and Nursery School

 Daily Times and Entry / Exit from School

-Pupils in all year groups will to return to school full time (excluding Nursery pupils) and we will have staggered times in operation to enable a safe arrival and departure for all children.
+Pupils in all year groups will to return to school full time and we will have staggered times in operation to enable a safe arrival and departure for all children.
 The school day will be slightly different than normal with timings as follows:

 If your child is not able to attend school on a specific day please ring school and leave a message on the answer phone before the start of the school day, as you would with a usual absence.
 Our normal absence policy will apply.